You can use this circuit which does not add an additional pull-up resistor between K-Line and +12V.

 - Timeout waiting for echo means always that you have a hardware problem or the wrong COM port.

-- Timeout waiting for response (or received garbage characters) with ELM327 adapter may mean that the baud rate is wrong.
+- Timeout waiting for response (or received garbage characters) with ELM327 adapter may mean that the baudrate is wrong.

-You can change the baudrate in the XML parameter file.
-Normally the ELM327 has a default baudrate of 38400 baud.
+You can change the baudrate in the window "Configure Adapter".
+Normally ELM327 adapters use 38400 baud or 115200 baud.

 - Timeout waiting for response with K-Line / VAG adapter may happen rarely.